TheArturthur/CoppermindScraper/Cosmere/Kandra.md

 ## Trivia
 The Blessing of Stability is rarely used because Brandon added it late in the development of *[[The Hero of Ages\|The Hero of Ages]]*, after realizing that the structure of the powers of metals in [[Hemalurgy\|Hemalurgy]] required a second mental Blessing.
 At least one unidentified kandra is a [[Worldhopper\|worldhopper]], and has made an appearance in [[Oathbringer\|Oathbringer]].
 They are not an agent of Harmony.
+The Blessing of Fortitude was first revealed in the RPG books, with no details provided except the name and game mechanics.
+Its effect does not match any known Hemalurgic metal.

 https://coppermind.net/wiki/Kandra